konstfish/shoal/docs/gitops/Fleet.md

 date: 2024-04-28
 ---

 [Fleet](https://fleet.rancher.io/) by Rancher is a GitOps tool designed to manage large sets of Kubernetes clusters efficiently.
 In simple words, it can be used to take Kubernetes manifests from any Git repo & apply them to the cluster automatically.
-It can also manage Helm Charts, build Kustomize and even apply combinations of all 3.
+It can also manage Helm Charts, build Kustomize and even apply combinations of all three.

 ## Architecture